VoxeLibre/VoxeLibre/mods/CORE/mcl_worlds/API.md

 * mc_dimension: string

 ## mcl_worlds.has_weather(pos)
-Returns true if <pos> can have weather, false owerwise.
+Returns true if pos can have weather, false otherwise.
 Weather can be only in the overworld.

 * pos: position

 ## mcl_worlds.has_dust(pos)
-Returns true if <pos> can have nether dust, false owerwise.
+Returns true if pos can have nether dust, false otherwise.
 Nether dust can be only in the nether.

 * pos: position

 ## mcl_worlds.compass_works(pos)
-Returns true if compasses are working at <pos>, false owerwise.
+Returns true if compasses are working at pos, false otherwise.
-In mc, you cant use compass in the nether and the end.
+In MC, you cant use compass in the nether and the end.

 * pos: position

 ## mcl_worlds.compass_works(pos)
-Returns true if clock are working at <pos>, false owerwise.
+Returns true if clock are working at pos, false otherwise.
-In mc, you cant use clock in the nether and the end.
+In MC, you cant use clock in the nether and the end.

 * pos: position

 ## mcl_worlds.register_on_dimension_change(function(player, dimension, last_dimension))
 Register a callback function func(player, dimension).

 It will be called whenever a player changes between dimensions.
 The void counts as dimension.